mcagov/beacons-service/src/main/backoffice/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the Backoffice SPA sub-directory, you can run:

 ### `npm start`